hughbien/notebook/ucsc_ext_bioinformatics_tools.md

 No.  You can only do one query.

 ## Why filter sequences?
 When would filtering not be a good idea?

+Remove sequences of low complexity so you get fewer false positives.
+Masking uses a database of known repeat regions whereas filtering uses an algorithm to filter regions of low complexity.

 Database Searching #2
 =====================